 (d) RSMs who are temporarily retired due to disability, pursuant to Chapter 61 of Title 10, U.S.C.

-(2) Former Service members who are separated or permanently retired due to disability are not eligible for continued RCP services after successful transition to veteran status.
+(2) Former Service members who are separated or permanently retired due to disability are not eligible for continued RCP services after transition to veteran status.

 (3) During the 1-year period following the veteran’s date of separation, RSMs previously enrolled in a warrior care program who are separated or permanently retired due to disability are eligible for continued Military Adaptive Sports Program services in accordance with Section 592 of PL 116-92.